Missouri officer dies after being shot responding to call - NewsBreak

 Harrison was released in July 2018 but then returned to prison in November 2020 after committing a parole violation, Pojmann said.

 She said he was released on parole again on May 24 but was facing reincarceration after he was charged with burglary and stealing.
-Those charges, which were pending, stem from allegations that he stole items including cash from his former boss in the Kansas City suburb of Grain Valley the previous year while Harrison was free on parole.
+Those charges, which were pending, stem from a crime that was alleged to have occurred the previous year while Harrison was free on parole.

-The Jackson County prosecutor’s office said in a statement that the office had requested that Harrison be held on $10,000 bond in the case, but the court ordered that he be released on his own recognizance.
-At issue was a 2019 Missouri Supreme Court ruling limiting when judges can impose bail, a move that was aimed at reducing court costs that can derail the lives of low-income defendants.

-Prosecutors sought an arrest warrant after he didn’t appear for a hearing in late August, leading him to be deemed an absconder.
-The prosecutor’s office also said it was reviewing a case that police had submitted accusing Harrison of carrying a firearm despite being a convicted felon.

 Harrison also had a past convictions for marijuana possession and tampering with a motor vehicle, court records show.